Hari-c137/hari-c137.github.io/README.md

 # Overview
 a minimal,keyboard-driven startpage with smart suggestions for power users and lazy developers..<br>
-password hint: "He Who Cannot Be Named"
+password hint: password is related to 'book of spells' from Harry Potter

 # features
 -  d̶u̶m̶b̶ simple password auth at the begining (optional)